Lednerb/bilberry-hugo-theme/README.md

 3. Switch over to `Indices` and create a new one.
 4. Switch over to `API Keys` and copy your `Application ID`, `Search-Only API Key` and chosen `Index name` to your `config.toml` file.
 5. Ensure that `algolia_search = true` is set.
-6. Check the next section [Update the search index](#update-the-search-index), follow the steps and come back again
+6. Follow instructions in the section [Update Algolia Index](#update-algolia-index) and proceed to the next step.
-7. Go to the tab `Configuration` of your newly created indices, select the `Facets` in the section `FILTERING AND FACETING` and add the `language` attribute with the `filter only` modifier in the `Attributes for faceting` option.
+7. To complete the initial setup, go to the tab `Configuration` of your newly created indices, select the `Facets` in the section `FILTERING AND FACETING` and add the `language` attribute with the `filter only` modifier in the `Attributes for faceting` option.
 If, after adding the `language` attribute, the `Unknown attribute` error is shown, ignore it.
-8. Done.

-#### Update the Search Index
+#### Update Algolia Index
 You have to repeat this step every time you change a post or publish a new one to update the search index.

-Execute the 'hugo' command in the site's root directory to publish your changes.
+Execute the `hugo` command in the site's root directory to publish your changes.

 * Manual Upload
     * Head over to the `public/index.json` file and copy everything in there.